HugoB07/NasaApodApi/README.md

 # NASA Astronomy Picture of the Day (APOD) API

 This project is a .NET application that retrieves and stores data from NASA's Astronomy Picture of the Day (APOD) API.
-The application provides endpoints to access APOD data for specific dates or date ranges, with local storage in a MongoDB database to enhance performance and avoid duplicate requests.
+It provides endpoints to access APOD data for specific dates or date ranges, with local storage in a MongoDB database to enhance performance and avoid duplicate requests.
+When querying for a large date range, requests to the official APOD API can take a considerable amount of time.
+By caching the data in the MongoDB database, this service provides much faster responses once the data is stored.

 ## Table of Contents
 - [Features](#features)